Evaluate HF Communication Links

 5. Click OK to accept the changes and close the Properties Browser.

-RF environment
+Selecting the RF environment

-2. Select the RF - Environment page.
+3. Select the RF - Environment page when the Properties Browser opens.

-VOACAP
+Understanding VOACAP

 VOACAP (Voice of America Coverage Analysis Program) is a professional high-frequency propagation prediction software from Naval Research Laboratory and the Institute for Telecommunications Sciences (ITS), originally developed for Voice of America (VOA).
-STK offers an enhanced solution for communications modeling at High Frequency (HF) by introducing off-the-shelf interoperability with VOACAP.
+STK offers an enhanced solution for communications modeling at high frequency (HF) by introducing off-the-shelf interoperability with VOACAP.

-VOACAP parameters
+Updating VOACAP parameters

 For this scenario, use the default VOACAP parameters except for Sun Spot Number and Compute Alternative Frequencies.

-• Select Compute Alternative Frequencies to execute the VOACAP model using the transmit frequency and 10 other frequencies spread across the HF band.
+Select Compute Alternative Frequencies to execute the VOACAP model using the transmit frequency and 10 other frequencies spread across the HF band.
 The 10 frequencies are logarithmically spread across the HF band from 2 Hz to 30 MHz.

 3. Click OK to accept the changes and close the Properties Browser.

-Near vertical incidence skywave (NVIS)
+Analyzing a near-vertical incidence skywave (NVIS)

-NVIS transmitter site
+Selecting the NVIS transmitter site

 The transmitter site sits in high desert.

-3. Click Search.
+2. Click Search.

-5. Click Insert.
+4. Click Insert.

-6. Click Close.
+5. Click Close.

-NVIS transmitter
+Inserting the NVIS transmitter

 3. Click OK.

-Use a Complex Transmitter model
+Using a Complex Transmitter model

 1. Open NVIS_HF_Tx's () properties ().

-Frequency: 0.010 GHz (10 MHz)
+Frequency 0.010 GHz

-Data Rate: 5 Mb/sec
+Data Rate 5 Mb/sec

 1. Select the Antenna tab.

-Design Frequency: 0.0065 GHz
+Design Frequency 0.0065 GHz

-Length: 23 m
+Length 23 m

-Efficiency: 80 %
+Efficiency 80 %

 In STK, the default orientation for a dipole antenna is vertical.
 Change this to horizontal.

-1. Select the Orientation sub-tab on the Antenna tab.
+1. Select the Orientation subtab.

 3. Click Apply to accept the changes and keep the Properties Browser open.

-Since VOACAP is an over the horizon model, the LOS constraint should be turned off.
+Since VOACAP is an over-the-horizon model, the LOS constraint should be turned off.
 If the LOS constraint is not turned off there will be no access intervals.

-1. Select the Constraints - Basic page.
+1. Select the Constraints - Active page.

 3. Click OK to accept the changes and close the Properties Browser.

-NVIS receiver site
+Selecting the NVIS receiver site

 The receiver site is located approximately 60 km away and lies in a basin near the ocean.
 Mountains separate the receiver site from the transmit site.

-3. Click Search.
+2. Click Search.

-5. Click Insert.
+4. Click Insert.

-6. Click Close.
+5. Click Close.

-NVIS receiver
+Inserting the NVIS receiver

 3. Click OK.

-4. Rename the Receiver () object NVIS_HF_Rx.
+4. Rename Receiver1 () to NVIS_HF_Rx.

 1. Open NVIS_HF_Rx's () properties ().